hololinked-dev/docs/docs/beginners-guide/articles/properties/arguments.md

 - `db_commit` only writes the value into the database when an assignment/write operation is called.

 - `db_persist` stores and loads the property from the database. property value is assigned after `__init__()` method, therefore its recommended to ensure that the device connection is established at `__init__()` itself.
-Other, errors should be expected.
+Otherwise, errors should be expected.

-Supported databases are MySQL, Postgres & SQLite currently.
+Supported databases are MySQL, Postgres, SQLite & Mongo currently.
 Look at database how-to for supply database configuration.